STATEMENT

 BIOGRAPHY

-Born in Venezuela and currently based in Barcelona, Spain, Alexandra studied Architecture in Venezuela, a discipline that has profoundly influenced her understanding of space, materiality, and the relationship between human beings and their environment.
+Born in Venezuela and currently based in Barcelona, Spain, Alexandra studied Architecture, a discipline that has profoundly influenced her understanding of space, materiality, and the relationship between human beings and their environment.

 Throughout her professional career, she has collaborated with renowned architectural practices, including the studio of Ricardo Bofill, an experience that shaped her own approach, where architecture, materiality, identity, and the relationship with the environment converge.